magentabusiness/magentabusiness.github.io/docs/pe/edge/use-cases/data-filtering-traffic-reduce.md

 provisionDevices:
     0:
         image: /images/pe/edge/use-cases/data-filtering/provision-devices-item-6.png
-        title: 'Log in to your <b>IoT Hub PE</b> instance.
+        title: 'Log in to your <b>IoT Hub</b> instance.
 Navigate to the "Devices" page.'
     1:
         image: /images/pe/edge/use-cases/data-filtering/provision-devices-item-7.png
         title: 'Verify that the <b>"In-vehicle monitoring system"</b> device is listed in the devices list.'